fooooter/drain/README.md

 which is a boxed `SessionValue` trait object
 - `async fn destroy(mut self)` - destroys the session

+Sessions are automatically cleared after about an hour.

 Everything you want to put in the session has to implement the `SessionValue` and `Clone` traits.
 You can do it using the `SessionValue` derive macro from `drain_macros`, as follows: